Kimoy777/adamcaudill.github.io/source/resume/index.markdown

 ##Open Source & Community

-I blog on security and development related topics, and try to stay engaged with the community via various social services.
+I blog on security and development related topics, and stay engaged with the community via various social services.
 I was a moderator on what was once the largest forum for Visual Basic developers (XtremeVBTalk.com), and received their highest peer-voted award for knowledge.

 I’ve contributed to a number of open source projects, including bbPress, ccsrch, and others.
 I’ve also managed a few open source projects – the most interesting of which was a fault-tolerant load balancing system for an IRC network that provided much better leveling that DNS round-robin could.